Close Menu

 The Federal Motor Carrier Safety Administration Drug and Alcohol Clearinghouse is an online database that tracks violations of the U.S. Department of Transportation drug and alcohol testing program for commercial driver license or commercial learner permit holders.

-Drivers with a prohibited status in the clearinghouse are unable to operate a commercial motor vehicle.
+If you have a prohibited status in the clearinghouse, you are unable to operate a commercial motor vehicle.
 The clearinghouse will electronically notify the N.C.
 Division of Motor Vehicles of any clearinghouse status changes.
 NCDMV is required to:

 Additionally, NCDMV is required to check the clearinghouse before the issuance, renewal, replacement or upgrade of a commercial driver license.
-Any driver with a prohibited status in the clearinghouse is ineligible for a commercial driver license or commercial learner permit.
-NCDMV does not have the authority to change a driver’s status, accelerate the return to duty process or remove a prohibited status in the clearinghouse.
+If you have a prohibited status in the clearinghouse, you are ineligible for a commercial driver license or commercial learner permit.
+NCDMV does not have the authority to change your driver's status, accelerate the return to duty process or remove a prohibited status in the clearinghouse.

 The return to duty process is a series of steps drivers in a prohibited status must complete to regain their commercial driving privileges.
 This includes:

-• Successful completion of the return to duty drug andalcohol test
+1. Successful completion of the return to duty drug and alcohol test

 A substance abuse professional is an individual certified by USDOT to oversee a commercial driver’s progression through the return to duty process.

-If the holder of a commercial driver license or commercial learner permit violates the Federal Motor Carrier Safety Administration’s drug and alcohol policies, the driver’s employer is expected to provide the driver with a list of substance abuse professionals .
-The driver has the option to choose from this list or find their own substance abuse professional.
+If you violate the Federal Motor Carrier Safety Administration's drug and alcohol policies, your employer is expected to provide you with a list of substance abuse professionals.
+You have the option to choose from this list or find your own substance abuse professional.

-The driver must log into their clearinghouse account and designate which substance abuse professional they will be using.
-The substance abuse professional will then begin their evaluation to determine what programs are necessary for the driver to regain commercial driving privileges.
+You must log into your clearinghouse account and designate which substance abuse professional you will be using.
+The substance abuse professional will then begin their evaluation to determine what programs are necessary for you to regain commercial driving privileges.

 Expand All